simplex-chat/simplexmq/protocol/simplex-messaging.md

       - Server public DH key (`SDHK`) to negotiate a shared secret for message body encryption, that Alice uses to derive a shared secret with the server `SS`.

 2. Alice sends an out-of-band message to Bob via the alternative channel that both Alice and Bob trust (see [protocol abstract](#simplex-messaging-protocol-abstract)).
-The message must include:
+The message must include [SMP queue URI](#smp-queue-uri) with:

    - Unique "public" key (`EK`) that Bob must use to agree a shared secret for E2E encryption.

-   - SMP server hostname and information to open secure encrypted transport connection (see [Appendix A](#appendix-a)).
+   - SMP server hostname and information to open secure encrypted transport connection (see [Transport connection](#transport-connection-with-the-smp-server)).

    - Sender queue ID `SID` for Bob to use.